illinois/systems-encyclopedia/src/articles/c-strings.md

 char* s5 = strdup("CS@UIUC"); // Same as using malloc and strcpy
 ```

-Regardless of the form that the initialization of our string takes, the way that our string is represented in memory (irrespective of where that memory is located) will look like this:
+Regardless of how our string is initialized, the way that our string is represented in memory will look like this:

 ![image](../static/c-strings/stringdiagram.png)

-It's also important to note that strings are a <u>special case</u> of character arrays; not all character arrays are guaranteed to be strings, but any contiguous and null-terminated sequence of characters is guaranteed to behave like a string in C.

 <hr class="solid">

-## Some Important String `stdlib` Functions
+## Some important string `stdlib` functions

 The C standard library implements a number of functions for operations on strings in `string.h`.
 Here, we'll give a brief overview of the most important functions.